top of page

 nutrition and sleep

 From a fitness standpoint, any reasonable program involving thoughtful and consistent strategies designed to make dietary improvements and get you moving will inevitably lead to some level of success.
 That's the honest truth.
-Unless you're doing some off-the-wall nutrition program where you do not take in enough essential nutrients, or the amount of calories you are taking in does not match with your goals, you will make progress.
-Unless you are severely over or under training, or performing exercises that exacerbate one or more conditions, you will make progress.
+Unless you're doing some off-the-wall nutrition program where you do not take in enough essential nutrients, or the amount of calories you are taking in does not match with your goals, or you are severely over or under training, or performing exercises that exacerbate one or more conditions, you will make progress.

 Most fitness and weight loss programs are deprivation-based and promote excessive exercise.
 Because of this, these programs often result in unfavorable body composition changes after "taking a break" or "falling off the wagon" for a period of time.
 The recommendations provided within these programs often do not align with our natural bodily mechanisms and processes, resulting in a conflicted struggle between body and mind.
-That is why they call it "going on a diet" vs. simply consuming what our bodies are designed to eat and drink.
-By consuming only foods and beverages our bodies were designed to consume, our bodies take care of themselves.
+From a nutrition standpoint, this is why they call it "going on a diet" vs. simply consuming what our bodies are designed to eat and drink.
+By consuming only foods and beverages our bodies were designed to consume while adding some regular, moderate exercise, our bodies take care of themselves.
 No struggle.
 No deprivation.

 The guidelines are simple.
 You won't need much fridge or pantry space.